Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Derivation of entropy for Cobb-Douglas economies

-We see that $\lambda_1$ is $\log \bar{g}^\alpha \bar{m}^\eta$ up to an affine transformation.
+Hence the entropy function is $\log \bar{g}^\alpha \bar{m}^\eta$ up to an orientation-preserving affine transformation.
 To respect scaling symmetry, we insert a factor of $N$.
-Hence, up to addition of a possible constant per agent (that is irrelevant for fixed numbers of agents), we obtain the formula (\ref{eq:SCD}).
+Hence, up to addition of a possible constant per agent (that is irrelevant for fixed numbers of agents), we obtain the formula (\ref{eq:CDentropy}).

+Note that it is not necessary that the trader apply this particular two-stage process, nor any process at all.
+Contact between the two parts under an ``exchange rate'', as under A14, will move the system arbitrarily close to reversibly in the space where $M_A+M_B$ and $G_A+G_B$ are conserved if the exchange rate satisfies (\ref{eq:tgt}).
+But this equation is precisely the equation of the tangent to the curve of constant $\sum_i \lambda_i \log \bar{g}_i^\alpha \bar{m}_i^\eta$.
+So $\lambda_1$ is determined by (\ref{eq:result}) again.

+Finally we have to check whether the formula needs calibration for different CD systems.
+On putting two CD economies in financial contact, we already obtained under A13 that there is no nett money flow iff they have the same value of $\frac{M}{N\eta}$, equivalently of $\frac{N\eta}{M}$, but using (\ref{eq:CDentropy}), this is the value of $\frac{\partial S}{\partial M}$.
+So it is the condition for no direction of entropy increase with respect to movement of money, and we deduce that their entropies are already calibrated.

 \end{appendix}